Connect with us

 The problem of bias hiding in plain sight is much more severe in modern machine-learning systems.
 Deep neural networks – currently the most popular and powerful type of AI model – often have millions of numbers in which bias could be encoded.
 The biased face recognition systems critiqued in “AI, Ain’t I a Woman?” are all deep neural networks.

-The good is that a great deal of progress on AI fairness has already been made, both in academia and in industry.
+The good news is that a great deal of progress on AI fairness has already been made, both in academia and in industry.
 Microsoft, for example, has a research group known as FATE, devoted to Fairness, Accountability, Transparency and Ethics in AI.
 A leading machine-learning conference, NeurIPS, has detailed ethics guidelines, including an eight-point list of negative social impacts that must be considered by researchers who submit papers.

 Who’s in the room is who’s at the table